 Even though these things are what a resident needs and in their best interests to maintain good health and to stay safe, if they have not given their consent it can deprive them of their liberty.

-If a person lacks the mental capacity to make decisions about their care, such as where they will live and what medical care they receive, they will not be able to give their consent, resulting in deprivation of liberty.
+If a person lacks the mental capacity to make decisions about their care, such as where they will live and what medical care they receive, they will not be able to give their consent.
+This is a deprivation of liberty.

-A person lacks the mental capacity to make decisions about if they cannot:
+A person lacks the mental capacity to make decisions if they cannot:

 - Understand the information relevant to the decision.